-Top 5 THM Misconceptions
+Top 5 THM Mistakes

 by Meggan Larson

 I first read the book Trim Healthy Mama two and a half years ago so I’ve been around long enough to have made quite a few mistakes as well as see others make those same (or different!) mistakes.
-I thought this week that I would list the top five misconceptions that I’ve seen and help clear up the confusion – based on my own personal experience.
+I thought this week that I would list the top five mistakes that I’ve seen and help clear up the confusion – based on my own personal experience.

-Check Out the Top 5 Misconceptions Below…
+Check Out the Top 5 Mistakes with Trim Healthy Mama Below…

-1. There is a lot of confusion surrounding fuel pulls and when you can eat them so let’s just clear that up.
+There is a lot of confusion surrounding fuel pulls and when you can eat them so let’s just clear that up.
 First, fuel pulls are incredible!
 Pearl & Serene are absolute geniuses and these tasty snacks/meals are low in fat, low in carbs, and wrapped in protein so therefore your body digs into its own fat stores and burns it as fuel.
 (More info can be found about fuel pulls starting on page 102 of the book).
-If you are absolutely starving between meals, then eating a fuel pull snack is definitely ok.
+If you are absolutely starving between meals, then eating a fuel-pull snack is definitely ok.
 That being said, it shouldn’t be the norm.
-Your body really does need the full 2.5 – 3 hours between meals in order to burn through everything you consumed.
+Your body really does need the full 2.5 – 3 hours between meals in order to burn through everything you consume.
 Next time try eating more protein and veggies at your meal in order to carry you through the full three hours.
 Don’t beat yourself up though, and definitely don’t starve yourself!

-4. Fast weight loss isn’t healthy no matter what plan you’re doing.
+Fast weight loss isn’t healthy no matter what plan you’re doing.
 Trim Healthy Mama recommends that you aim to lose 1-2lbs/week on average.
-Of course if you have a lot of weight to lose then you will likely experience faster weight loss at first.
-Those who only have a few pounds to lose (less than 20lbs) usually seem to lose weight a little more slowly.
+Of course, if you have a lot of weight to lose then you will likely experience faster weight loss at first.
+Those who only have a few pounds to lose (less than 20 lbs) usually seem to lose weight a little more slowly.
 Slower weight loss is a good thing!
 It gives your body a chance to shrink at a slower rate and that leaves you with less loose and flabby skin.
 It also helps you maintain that weight loss.
 Losing and gaining the same pounds over and over again is not healthy and let’s be honest – it’s also super discouraging.